Which institution holds the most shares in America Movil S.A.B. de C.V. (AMX)

 America Movil S.A.B. de C.V.
 (AMX): Who are the competitors?

 The company’s main competitors (and peers) include Millicom International Cellular S.A.
-(TIGO) that is trading 65.28% up over the past 12 months.
+(TIGO) that is trading 70.34% up over the past 12 months and AT&T Inc. (T) that is 5.41% higher over the same period.
 Short interest in the company’s stock has fallen -41.85% from the last report on Jan 28, 2021 to stand at a total of 5.83 million short shares sold with a short interest ratio of 1.